akshell/docs/ref/core/db.rst

    check
       a list of check expressions.

-   One-attribute constraints could be specified either by a :class:`~ak.Type` method or by the *constr* argument.
+   One-attribute constraints can be specified either by a :class:`~ak.Type` method or by the *constr* argument.
 The first way is more expressive.